Book coaching with Belinda Pollard

 - Editor of dozens of books, some of which have won or been shortlisted for Australian and international awards, and/or become bestsellers in their niche

-- Multi-award-winning author of light memoir and fiction – yes, I write as well as edit and coach.
+- Multi-award-winning author of fiction, non-fiction, and light memoir – yes, I write as well as edit and coach.
 My writing prizes include a Varuna Fellowship.

 - Degree in Communication and Journalism, including editing (Queensland University of Technology, Brisbane)

 - Honours Degree in Theology (Moore Theological College, Sydney)

 - Award-winning former journalist